spotify/voyager/CONTRIBUTING.md

 mvn package
 ```

-this will update the java documentation located in [docs/java/](https://github.com/spotify/voyager/tree/main/docs/java).
+This will update the java documentation located in [docs/java/](https://github.com/spotify/voyager/tree/main/docs/java).

 ## Issues
 When creating an issue please try to ahere to the following format: